Building Management System Giving you Grief

 The most common issue, which we have witnessed, is where the building is literally “captured” by a BMS vendor.
 The Landlord or the Property Manager all feel compelled to “stick” with the vendor.
 They feel helpless and resigned to the problem, even though the vendor’s culture and pricing make the situation untenable.

 So what can you do?

-The following is a step by step process to unlock you building and essentially place you in a stronger position with your current supplier.
+The following is a step-by-step process to unlock your building and essentially place you in a stronger position with your current supplier.

 - Obtain the Communication (s) protocol of the system.

 - Full access password (if you can’t get this, there is another possibility)

 - Obtain the functional specification of the system (should be in the O&M manuals)